-The leader sets the climate for how good, bad or indifferent the communication in the workplace is.
+The leader sets the climate for communication in the workplace ... good, bad or indifferent!

 Your personal style and the things you focus upon will dictate whether your team has open free-flowing communication, up, down and sideways.
 Or, whether it is pinched off and harming your team's performance.